bonitasoft/bonita-continuous-delivery-doc/md/troubleshooting_guide.md

 ````

 To properly map your own user to the user inside the BCD controller image,
-see the `Running BCD controller with user ID different from 1000` paragraph in [bcd controller section](https://documentation.bonitasoft.com/bcd/3.4/bcd_controller)
+see the `Running BCD controller with user ID different from 1000` paragraph in [BCD Controller image](bcd_controller.md)